 Specifying condensate drain systems with the CostGard™ Condensate Drain Seal can be as simple or formal as the designer desires.

 For guidance in preparing a more formal specification, go to CSI Specification and Drawings.
 Don't hesitate to contact us with any questions regarding the CostGard™ Condensate Drain Seal and preparation of specifications.

 For the most commonly used Unitary Rooftop Units (RTUs)—up to 30 tons—detailed system designs and installation instructions are readily available.
 Refer to: Products- RTU - Unitary Rooftop - up to 30 Tons for a list of the available designs.
 For these units, the designer may define the RTU model and state:

 "The condensate drain system shall incorporate the CostGard™ Condensate Drain Seal by Trent Technologies, Inc., Tyler, TX.
 Phone: (903) 509-4843."

 The only constraint on this statement is that the curb height must be adequate to accommodate the drain seal, which is 5.6 inches deep.

-In instances where detailed system designs and installation instructions are not available, the same simple statement can be used.
+The same simple statement can be used when detailed system designs and installation instructions are not available.
 Trent Technologies will work with the contractor and designer to define the design and installation instructions necessary to provide a successful condensate drain system.